top of page

 *Spoiler Alerts*

-The only of Shakespeare’s Roman plays that does not have historical precedents and sources, Titus Andronicus is an original and unique play with a double revenge narrative: the first revenge plot involves Titus’s quest to avenge the wrongs done to his family by the Roman state, and the second involves Tamora, the Queen of the Goths who becomes the Empress of Rome, who seeks to avenge the “religious” sacrifice of his son by the Andronicus family.
+The only of Shakespeare’s Roman plays that does not have historical precedents and sources, Titus Andronicus is an original and unique play with a double revenge narrative: the first revenge plot involves Titus’s quest to avenge the wrongs done to his family by the Roman state, and the second involves Tamora, the Queen of the Goths who becomes the Empress of Rome, who seeks to avenge the “religious” sacrifice of her son by the Andronicus family.
 The play depicts the excesses and indecorum of the late stages of empire, which are as resonant today as they were when Shakespeare and Peele wrote the play (probably between 1589-92).

 Aaron the Moor, whose story of how he came to be associated with the Goths is never revealed, sits in the center of this dichotomous collapse, as the figure who plots violent acts and as the only figure who truly strives to protect and preserve his child.
-At the end of the play when Marcus, Titus’s brother, declares that Aaron is the “Chief architect and plotter of these woes,” the audience may feel conflicted about how different Aaron is from Titus and Tamora.
+At the end of the play when Marcia, Titus’s sister, declares that Aaron is the “Chief architect and plotter of these woes,” the audience may feel conflicted about how different Aaron is from Titus and Tamora.
 Perhaps the Moor is more Roman than their colors, races, and religions would suggest.

 For the early modern English, thinking about politics inevitably entailed thinking about Rome.
 If social media memes depicting American men’s obsession with the corollaries between contemporary US politics and the fall of the Roman empire are to be believed, then the same is still true today.
 Titus Andronicus is the perfect play for 2026 as we collectively ponder what institutions, values, and habits of being we want to carry forward in the future.